qmk/qmk_firmware/keyboards/trkeyboards/trk1/readme.md

     make trkeyboards/trk1:default

-    # or, if you'd like a VIA-enabled keymap:
+    Or, if you'd like a VIA-enabled keymap:

     make trkeyboards/trk1:via